Cfenton07/aws-bootcamp-cruddur-2023/journal/week1.md

 python3 -m flask run --host=0.0.0.0 --port=4567
 cd ..
 ```
+- This can all be checked after building the backend container with environmental variables set.
-- make sure to unlock the port on the port tab next to the terminal
+- make sure to unlock the port on the port tab next to the terminal (This will make the container public)
 - open the link for port 4567 in your web browser
 -  make sure to update the url with the finishing path **api/activities/home**.
 The full path should look like this: "https://4567-cfenton07-awsbootcampcr-qy3ay4ksobg.ws-us120.gitpod.io/api/activities/home"
 -  you should now see json